 Chicken Wings £6

-The chicken wings were grilled.
+The chicken wings were grilled with a BBQ-type marinade.
 Nothing I want to go to town about.
-It was soft with a hint of char from the heat, but something crucial was missing, like the trust and commitment of sauce to wings.
-The bbq-type sauce was later found on cheaters with the cucumber salad pooled in the most unfortunate of places underneath the wings, accomplishing absolutely nothing.
+It was soft with a hint of char from the heat but the commitment between the sauce and the wings was just not there.
+With some slight re-shuffling the sauce was later found unfortunately pooled under the cucumber salad.

 For the next two dishes, their sizes were identical to the starters but would you believe it if I told you they are mains for double the price.